On incompleteness of bond markets with infinite number of random factors: Introduction

 In the present paper the problem of completeness in the class of all bounded random variables is studied.
-We consider two cases, the first one when strategies take values in the space $G^\ast$ - the dual of the Sobolev space $G=H^{1}[0,\bar{S}]$ and the second one when strategies are only $(\hat{P}_t)$ integrable processes.
-The strategies in the latter case are called generalized strategies.
-We prove that in the first case, under some natural conditions, the bond market model is not complete.
+We consider the case when strategies take values in the space $G^\ast$ - the dual of the Sobolev space $G=H^{1}[0,\bar{S}]$.
+We prove that under some natural conditions, the bond market model is not complete.
 The main contribution of this paper is the result on incompleteness for bounded contingent claims.
 Moreover, we provide a construction of a bounded random variable which can not be replicated.
-As a corollary we obtain incompleteness when the strategies take values in $L^2[0,\bar{S}]$, compare \cite{bagchi}.
-Our results seem to be in a contrast with Theorem $4.1$ in \cite{bagchi} which states that the bond market is complete (see our Remark \ref{rem o bagchi}).
+As a corollary we obtain incompleteness when the strategies take values in $L^2[0,\bar{S}]$, compare Aihara and Bagchi (2005).
+Our results seem to be in a contrast with Theorem $4.1$ in Aihara and Bagchi (2005) which states that the bond market is complete (see our Remark \ref{rem o bagchi}).
+At the end, we comment on solvability of the equation \eqref{repr-ident}, crucial for the problem of market completeness.
+It turns out that we can solve \eqref{repr-ident} in the class of all integrable processes satisfying some natural condition, but the solutions do not have a natural financial interpretation.

-For the class of generalized strategies we establish a sufficient condition for completeness.
-Although these strategies have a clear mathematical meaning, portfolios used can be even noncontinuous functionals on $G$.
-We provide an example of a Gaussian bond market which is complete.